shabbyrobe/grpc-stubs/README.md

 ### Minimum Reproducible Examples (MRE)

-Due to a series of incomplete PRs, starting from 2022-04-16, fairly strict issue and pull request templates have been added.
+Unfortunately, due to the fussy nature of `grpc` and its dependencies, and the huge amount of time required to construct a context in which to verify and debug issues, starting from 2022-04-16, fairly strict issue and pull request templates have been added.

 Minimum Reproducible Examples are now a hard requirement for pull requests, and a soft requirement for issues.
-Incomplete PRs simply transfer the burden from the contributor to the maintainer, and I simply don't have time to do the deep-dives required to rebuild MREs from scratch when the issues from incomplete PRs inevitably crop up.
+PRs without a functioning MRE simply transfer the burden from the contributor to the maintainer, and I simply don't have time to do the deep-dives required to rebuild MREs from scratch when issues inevitably crop up.

+### Tests

+This project uses a slightly old version of https://github.com/TypedDjango/pytest-mypy-plugins for testing.
+All new contributions will be required to include at least one, but probably multiple tests.
+See `typesafety/test_*.yml`.

 ### Code-generated stubs